 Today there are limited intact woodland areas with large woodland trees.
 Tree hollows are important and occur in large woodland trees (older the better), typically in trees older than 100 years.
 They are essential for some native wildlife.

-The below maps show expected changes from 2021 (Fig 3a) to 2050 (Fig 3b).
-It assumes clearing in all areas 14m above mean sea level that are not in reserves or buffers, except the Lee Point corridor (see Fig 1).
+The below maps show expected changes from 2022 to 2040 (Fig 3).
+It assumes land clearing in all areas 14m above mean sea level (blue line) not in reserves and buffers.

-By 2050, most of the woodland in Darwin will have been cleared.
+By 2040, the majority of remaining large woodland trees in Darwin will have been cleared.
 Expected changes are: